pranavansp/FaceTracking/README.md

 # Store image on Device
-Caliing below function will help you to store image on device.
+Calling below function will help you to store image on device.
 ```swift
 func saveToCamera() {
    if let videoConnection = stillImageOutput.connection(withMediaType: AVMediaTypeVideo) {